Code-Institute-Submissions/Meet-The-Adventure/README.md

 ### Hamburger Menu
 1. I would like the hamburger menu on the smaller devices to be white
-2. I think I need some javascript for it to work, not so familiar with hamburger menus.
+2. OK!
+I think I need some javascript for it to work, not so familiar with hamburger menus.
 I looked at some youtube videos and the problem is solved :)

 ### iPad
 1. The post section (Wim Hof and Climbing) needs some sort of @media so the boxes are at the same height.

+### Phone Contact
+1. the icons are not centerd, use @media ?

 ___________________________________________________
 ## Look & Feel